December 1, 2021

 Show Me Clinical Informatics Manager Programs

-#10 Government Agency Healthcare Administrator -- $83K Annually
+10. Government Agency Healthcare Administrator - $78,792 Annually

 What is a Government Agency Healthcare Administrator?

-Working specifically for a government medical agency--such as the Department of Human and Health Services or a military branch--can come with a lot of perks such as tuition reimbursement, insurance, retirement and more.
+Working specifically for a government medical agency--such as the Department of Human and Health Services or a military branch--can come with a lot of perks, such as tuition reimbursement, insurance, retirement, and more.

 Instead of dealing with patient care efficiency and equipment budgets, you will be overseeing agency operations.
-Duties include managing agency-wide operations, planning for future governmental programs, overseeing budgets and staff.
-You may also be involved with community outreach, training and speaking with the public, such as the updates that have been released during times of an outbreak.
+Duties include managing agency-wide operations, planning for future governmental programs, and overseeing budgets and staff.
+You may also be involved with community outreach, training, and speaking with the public, such as the updates that have been released during times of an outbreak.

 Government Agency Healthcare Administrator Salary

-Average of $83K, according to GlassDoor*, but can reach over $100,000 annually.
+Government agency healthcare administrators earn an average annual salary of $78,792, according to Glassdoor*, but can reach over $100,000 annually.

 Requirements to Become a Government Agency Healthcare Administrator

-Most government healthcare administration roles will require a Master’s or a Doctorate degree.
+Most government healthcare administration roles will require a master’s or a doctorate degree.

 Show Me Government Healthcare Administrator Programs